The epic Trans-Siberian / Mongolian adventure; 2 continents, 8 cities, 26 days, traversing Russia and Mongolia to China.

 Substitute the open steppe tour in Mongolia for a more adventurous tour in central Mongolia

 Arrive Moscow___ (optional arrival transfer can be added).
-Staying at the centrally located 3* hotel, 1 night.
+Staying at a centrally located 3* hotel, 1 night.

 We can book extra accommodation and tours in Moscow, along with an extension from Saint Petersburg.